 Michele Silverman Bedell, owner of residential agency Silversons, told MarketWatch that she’s seen firsthand how removing a closet to make room for another upgrade, such as a larger bathroom or bedroom, can hurt a home’s resale value.

 “People need closets,” Bedell said.
 “They’ll walk in and count the number of closets per room.”

 12. A Sunroom Addition

-A sunroom can be a great space to enjoy the outdoors away from the elements, but according to Remodeling, a sunroom addition is one of the worst home renovations when it comes to return on investment.
-In 2018, the national average mid-range sunroom addition cost $42,051, according to HomeAdvisor, and offered a low resale value.
+A sunroom can be a great space to enjoy the outdoors away from the elements, but according to Remodeling, a sunroom addition is one of the worst home renovations when it comes to return on investment, with a cost of an addition exceeding $75,000 while only adding just over $35,000 to the value of the house.

 Think carefully about how often you’ll use a sunroom before committing to this costly renovation, especially if your home might be on the market soon.
 Plan ahead to avoid the sneaky expenses that come with renovating your home.

 A built-in home aquarium can make a home feel fancy and upscale, but it requires constant maintenance and can be costly to remove.
 Not all potential buyers will want to care for a large tank full of fish or pay for the maintenance that comes along with it.
 Instead, opt for a standard fish tank to avoid any issues down the line.

 14. Built-In High-End Electronics